AndrewRimington/AtlasVoyage/README.md

-# AtlasVoyage
+# Atlas-Voyage
-A game inspired by chrome T-rex game and Asteroids
+A game that is a combination of the Chrome T-Rex game and Asteroids.